PyCQA/baron/docs/index.rst

 Now, we have outputted "lambda x".
-At first glance we could say we should render the second element of the "def_argument" node but as we'll see in the next section, it is not the case thanks to the third column of the tuple.
+At first glance we could say we should render the second element of the "def_argument" node but as we'll see in the next section, it is not the case because of the third column of the tuple.

 For reference, the FST of the lambda node: